majo44/redux-tx/README.md

    * dispatching `StartTransactionAction` action
    * reducer for `StartTransactionAction` is creating new state branch with the copy of current state
 2. When you dispatching action within the transaction
-   * the action is marked by middleware with the transaction identifier
+   * the action is marked by middleware with the transaction identifier (taken from zone)
    * your reducer is getting the state from brunch instead of root reference
    * if you mutate state, all mutations are going to the branch instead of root reference
 3. After finish of transaction if any exception was not thrown and transaction was not cancelled
    * `CommitTransactionAction` action is dispatched
-   * reducer is merging the state from transaction in to root state reference, merge is comparing current state with the state which application had on transaction start, to distinguish there was Race occurs
+   * reducer is merging the state from transaction in to root state reference, merge is comparing current state with the state which application had on transaction start (beforeState), to distinguish there was Race occurs
       * if race occurs the exception will be thrown, transaction promise will be rejected with exception
-      * if there is no race, transaction promise will be resolved, and the state is mutated
+      * if there is no race, transaction promise will be resolved, and the root state reference is mutated
 4. If there was exception thrown within the transaction
    * `RejectTransactionAction` action is dispatched
    * reducer is removing the branch from state